 This one is equally important with everything listed above.
 Stepping on coral reefs is destroying the homes of many fish.
 That’s why it is so significant to go back to number 2!
 Never skip mastering your buoyancy control.
 It will give you more freedom and control over your actions underwater.
 With mastering your own buoyancy you can stay away from harmful critters as well as veering away from destroying the reefs.

 Genuine passion to protect and to prevent the destruction of our oceans is a mark of a true diver.
 Being a scuba diver also means being the protector of the ocean and everything that lives in it.
-By keeping these list of things to avoid while diving, you make your every dive not only exhilarating but also purposeful.
+By keeping this list of things to avoid while diving, you make your every dive not only exhilarating but also purposeful.